-Donald Trump is proposing a massive increase in Pentagon spending — by $30 billion this year, and by $50 billion in next year’s budget — at the expense of the State Department, USAID, the United Nations, and a host of domestic agencies including the Environmental Protection Agency.
+Donald Trump proposed a massive increase in Pentagon spending — by $54 billion– at the expense of the State Department, USAID, the United Nations, and a host of domestic agencies including the Environmental Protection Agency.

-Trump’s budget will cut vital investments in diplomacy and international engagement that are far better at increasing international security by resolving and preventing conflicts.
+These proposals will cut vital investments in diplomacy and global engagement that are far better at increasing international security by resolving and preventing conflicts.
 Even worse, this budget ignores the security threats of the future — global pandemics, climate change, radicalization and others — to invest in weapons for the wars of the past.

-Today’s security threats simply cannot be bombed out of existence, yet the Trump Administration is pursuing a purely militaristic security policy.
+Today’s security threats simply cannot be bombed out of existence, yet the Trump Administration and its allies are dead-set on pursuing a purely militaristic security policy.

 TOWNHALL SAMPLE QUESTIONS